-This sales productivity definition emphasizes that, with planning, reps can bring in more revenue.
-Part of sales productivity is maximizing effort and Martin stresses the importance of looking at existing customers for new revenue.
+This sales productivity definition emphasises that, with planning, reps can bring in more revenue.
+Part of sales productivity is maximising effort and Martin stresses the importance of looking at existing customers for new revenue.
 He points to statistics that show it’s six times easier to generate revenue from a current customer than from a new customer.
 Additionally, says Martin, 60 to70 percent of a company’s revenue comes from current customers and only 5 to 20 percent comes from new customers.

 Becoming a Trusted Advisor to Your Customers

 Additional revenue will come from current customers as they seek your company to be a partner with them.
 Martin identifies 4 relationship levels businesses have with their customers: Trusted Advisor, Problem Solver, Credible Source, and, merely, Vendor.
 The account planning app is a sales productivity tool to help account executives focus on being a trusted advisor.

 As customers and potential customers seek solutions to their challenges, they will consider products offered by various companies.
 Each company isn’t given the same weight, however.
 A Trusted Advisor is included in every step of the decision making process.
 While Vendors, says Martin, aren’t considered until nearly the end of the decision making process.

 Winning more business from current customers happens when those customers know sales reps care about their customers’ goals and initiatives more than making a sale.
 Account executives and sales reps become trusted advisors when the customer knows they can be trusted to provide unbiased advice and guidance.